AndrewEllis93/Print-Tuning-Guide/README.md

     - Enter `SAVE_CONFIG`.

 - **Virtual Z Endstop**\
-(Stock Switchwire and Legacy are set up this way, using the probe as the Z endstop.)
+(Stock Switchwire and Legacy are set up this way, using the probe as the Z endstop)
     - Enter `Z_OFFSET_APPLY_PROBE`.
         - This will apply your new offset to your probe's `z_offset`.
     - Enter `SAVE_CONFIG`.

 - [**Klicky Auto Z Calibration**](https://github.com/protoloft/klipper_z_calibration)\
-(This is a mod, it uses Klicky AND nozzle endstop to automatically baby step before each print.)
+(This is a mod, it uses Klicky AND nozzle endstop to automatically baby step before each print)
+    - Manually adjust your `switch_offset` based on how much extra you had to baby step.
-    - Manually adjust your `switch_offset`.
-Higher value = more squish.
+        - Higher value = more squish
+        - Lower value = less squish

 ## Examples
 You should still clearly be able to see the lines.
 If it's completely smooth, your squish is too much.